 To run the Sandbox you must install one of the supported virtual machine environments on your host machine, either Oracle Virtual Box or VMware Fusion (Mac) or Player (Windows/Linux).

-In general, the default settings for the environments can be used.
+In general, the default settings for the environments are fine.

 Installing on a Mac using VMware Fusion